Skip to main content

 Looking back — your self-assessment

-Complete this before your results appointment.
+Complete this before your clinic appointment.
 Bring this booklet with you.

 Overall, compared to when I started: